Gloomcaller/freeCodeCamp-Projects/README.md

 Welcome to my repository for projects completed as part of the freeCodeCamp curriculum.
 This repository showcases various projects that highlight the skills and concepts I’ve learned throughout the program.

-## Recent Upadte to freeCodeCamp !
+## Recent Update to freeCodeCamp !

 All of the most recent certificates have been moved to the "archived coursework" section.
 The team at freeCodeCamp is working on making their **Certified Full Stack Developer Curriculum** certification course.